Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 • Time spent learning the complex interface

-For many businesses, paying $10-25/month for clean, compliant, complete data is a no-brainer.
+For most businesses, paying $10-25/month for clean, compliant, complete data is a no-brainer.

 When to Stick with Google Analytics